Aleppo Travel Guide

 Aleppo souq © Judith Duk

 Mornings were the best time to visit the Old City, before it got too crowded.
 History buffs enjoyed visiting the Great Mosque, the Citadel, Saint Simeon's Basilica, and the Bimaristan Arghan.

-Aleppo's souqs were among its most popular attractions.
+Aleppo's souks were among its most popular attractions.
 Bargain-hunters could find anything from gold and silver jewellery, to carpets, clothes, and olive-oil soap.
-Also, Aleppo was famous for its intricate wood inlay boxes, which made great souvenirs.
+Aleppo was also famous for its intricate wood inlay boxes, which made great souvenirs.

 Become our Aleppo Travel Expert